 Virtualization: Notes to self

 This is just things I wrote down while playing with QEMU/KVM virtualization, for my own purposes of packing two existing computers into a third one.
-There is no point to make here, and neither do I expect anyone to understand this.
-It’s published because I don’t care to.
+This is just some random jots.
+I’ve written a similar post in 2024 (14 years after this one).

 Log files